 Fast forward twenty years and, at least in the US, the vast majority of solar energy systems no longer use batteries at all and instead take advantage of the utility grid and net metering to export excess electricity when the solar production exceeds the load, and to import electricity back from the grid when the loads exceed production.

 Grid tied solar electric systems work great and are a real win-win for both society and the solar customer.
-The solar customer benefit by having the advantage of using the grid as storage, and the rest of the grid benefits because solar customers typically export excess electricity to the grid at periods of high wholesale prices and peak demand, and import power at periods of low wholesale prices and low grid demand.
+The solar customer benefits by having the advantage of using the grid as storage, and the rest of the grid benefits because solar customers typically export excess electricity to the grid at periods of high wholesale prices and peak demand, and import power at periods of low wholesale prices and low grid demand.
 This is a market benefit above and beyond the obvious environmental benefits of solar (documented in studies such as Maine’s own Value of Solar)

 Grid-tied solar energy’s rapid growth has been fueled by staggering drops in equipment cost, roughly 75% over the past 10 years.
 And though batteries have not experienced the same meteoric progress in performance and cost, many industry observers think it is only a matter of time.
-Investment in battery R and D is growing worldwide, thanks largely to surging popularity of hybrid and plug in electric vehicles, and the distributed solar industry is well poised to benefit from those investments and economies of scale created by that market.
+Investment in battery R&D is growing worldwide, thanks largely to surging popularity of hybrid and plug in electric vehicles, and the distributed solar industry is well poised to benefit from those investments and economies of scale created by that market.